muratk5n/thirdwave/en/README.md

 ---

-I bet Labour would have liked to run against Johnson with popularity being low and all, but now a fresh new leader can complicate their oppo strategy.
+I bet Labour would have liked to run against Johnson in the next election with popularity being low and all, but now a fresh new leader can complicate their oppo strategy.

 ---